 Donald Trump is turning ‘America first’ into ‘America alone’.
-The president’s cynical decision last week to withdraw the US from the Paris accord on climate change thrusts the country on a path to becoming a pariah rather than the leader of the free world.
+The president’s cynical decision last week to withdraw the US from the Paris accord on climate change thrust the country on a path to becoming a pariah rather than the leader of the free world.

 Some called his decision courageous.
 His team said he believes that the world’s climate is changing but that the Paris accord agreed by Barack Obama missed the mark when it came to US jobs and American competitiveness abroad.

 Others were quick to see the decision as an assertion of political self-interest at the expense of presidential leadership, not to mention air quality.
 The Paris accord is far from the conspiracy alleged by the Trump team to constrain US competitiveness and benefit competitors, particularly the Chinese.

 Trump’s move may well be tantamount to ceding voluntarily America’s leading role in clean technology.
 It also means that America is leaving its seat at the global table at a time when the need to tackle climate change is of growing importance.